node-formidable/formidable/README.md

    in `content-type`.
  * `name` - the field name for this part
  * `filename` - only if the part is an incoming file
+ * `byteOffset` - the byte offset of this part in the request body
+ * `byteCount` - assuming that this is the last part in the request, this is the size of this part in bytes.
+You could use this, for example, to set the `Content-Length` header if uploading to S3.
+   If the part had a `Content-Length` header then that value is used here instead.

 #### 'aborted'